Updated: Jan 22

-If you are interested in a dessert table to go alongside or in favor of the wedding cake, we will talk over the types of desserts you would like, the range of flavors you have in mind, and how to best incorporate those into a cohesive dessert table.
-We will also chat about the best way to break down the number of servings of cake vs. desserts to ensure you and your guests get to celebrate with a sweet treat!
+If you are interested in a dessert table to go compliment or even replace the wedding cake, we will talk over the types of desserts you would like to serve at your wedding, the range of flavors you have in mind, and logistics of how to best incorporate those into a cohesive wedding dessert table that will please you and wow your wedding guests.
+We will also chat about the best way to break down the number of servings of cake vs. desserts to ensure you have enough to go around and each of guests will get to celebrate with a sweet treat (or three)!
 During the consultation is a great time to ask any questions you have about food sensitivities, the options I offer to accommodate them, and my process to prevent cross contamination.

 Pricing and Quote

-Where it all comes together.
-Once we have covered all of the details, I can formulate a quote for you.
-I price cakes and dessert bars by the serving, based on the cake flavor/design and your dessert bar items.
-Your quote will include a delivery/set up fee, if applicable, which includes my time to bring the cake to your venue, decorate the dessert table with the items you have provided, apply any non-edible items to the cake, and set out your desserts.
-From this point, we will move into talking about payments and contracts - the technical side of booking my services.
+Once we have covered all of the wedding details, guest count, wedding cake and dessert bar options, I can formulate an estimate for you.
+I price wedding cakes and wedding dessert tables by the serving, based on the cake flavor/design and your dessert table items.
+Your estimate will include a delivery/set up fee, if applicable, which includes my time to bring the cake to your venue, decorate the dessert table with the items you have provided, apply any non-edible items to the cake, and set out your desserts.
+From this point, we will move into talking about payments and contracts - the technical side of booking my wedding services.

-The main thing to remember is to enjoy the process, open up, and let your vendors get to know you!
+The main thing to remember when completing a wedding cake tasting and cake design consultation is to enjoy the process, open up, and let me get to know you!
 Cutting into your wedding cake is one of the first challenges that you will tackle as a couple (tiered cake, four hands, two utensils, good plan, right?).
-In all seriousness, my greatest cakes have bloomed from the combination of a solid foundation of details, great communication, and working with couples who trust me to take care of them <3
+It's an important moment that I want to make special for you.
+My greatest cakes have bloomed from the combination of a solid foundation of details, great communication between me and my couples, and working with couples who trust me to take care of them <3

 Save my cheat sheet below to prep for your cake consultation!